 The recommendations from all the human rights mechanisms can serve as a catalyst - and have done so in many countries - for the Government, civil society, the international community and the UN system to join efforts in implementing them for improved human rights protection.
 The opportunity to do the same in Cambodia must not be lost.
 The Office of the United Nations High Commissioner for Human Rights, in close cooperation with the many stakeholders deeply invested in the promotion of human rights in Cambodia, is ready to contribute to their implementation, taking advantage of the new openings for reform which make it timely to embark on this process in earnest.
-The present publication is offered by Office as a first step in this direction.
+The present publication is offered by the Office as a contribution to that journey.
 It is dedicated to the people of Cambodia and to all those who defend their human rights.

-Ms. Wan-Hea Lee Representative OHCHR-Cambodia
+Ms. Wan-Hea Lee Representative OHCHR Cambodia June 2017